 Flights from the UK and Ireland

-London Heathrow is the only British airport with direct flights to Nairobi, operated by Kenya Airways (wkenya-airways.com) and British Airways (wba.com), and taking around nine hours.
-Fares for flights on fixed dates start from under £500 return in low season and rise to above £1000 on key dates in high season.
-It may well be cheaper to take an indirect flight, changing planes in the airline’s hub city in Europe or the Middle East.
+London Heathrow is the only British airport with direct flights to Nairobi, operated by Kenya Airways and British Airways, and taking around nine hours.
+Fares for flights on fixed dates start from around £500 return in low season and rise to above £1000 on key dates in high season.
+It may well be cheaper, particularly if coming from other UK cities such as Edinburgh or Manchester, to take an indirect flight, changing planes in mainland Europe (see below) or the Middle East.

-There are also several charter operators with whom you can sometimes get “seat-only” deals to Mombasa, out of London (and sometimes one or two UK regional airports) from around £500.
+There are also several charter operators with whom you can sometimes get “seat-only” deals to Mombasa out of London (and sometimes one or two UK regional airports) from around £400.
 Any online or high-street agent can give you a quote.

 Flights from the US and Canada

-There are still no direct flights from the US or Canada to East Africa.
-The fastest routes to Nairobi are usually two non-stop legs via London on British Airways (wba.com), or Amsterdam on KLM (wklm.com) and Kenya Airways (wkenya-airways.com).
-Other possible connections are available with European and Middle Eastern airlines.
-Fares start from around $1300 for a low-season round-trip ticket out of New York, and from $2000 in high season.
+There are no direct flights from the US or Canada to East Africa.
+The fastest routes to Nairobi are usually two nonstop legs via London or another European city such as Amsterdam, Frankfurt or Paris (see below).
+Other possible but longer connections are available with the Middle Eastern airlines, or by going via Johannesburg with South African Airways.
+Fares start from around $1400 for a low-season round-trip ticket out of New York, and from $2000 in high season, and from Toronto around Can$1700 in low season and Can$2400 in high season.
+Shortest journey times via Europe are 17hr from New York and 18hr from Toronto.

-Flights via Europe, Africa and the Middle East
+Flights via mainland Europe, the Middle East and Africa

 Flights from Australia and New Zealand

 There are no direct flights to Kenya from Australia or New Zealand.
-From Australia, South African Airways (wflysaa.com) has some good connections to Nairobi via Johannesburg, while Emirates (wemirates.com) also offers decent connections and fares.
-From New Zealand, Emirates via Dubai is your most obvious bet, but Air New Zealand (wairnewzealand.co.nz) and Qantas (wqantas.com) can get you to Kenya in combination with other airlines, such as South African from Johannesburg.
-Another option, with a potential bonus stopover, is Australia or New Zealand to Mauritius, followed by a direct flight to Nairobi, all on Air Mauritius (wairmauritius.com).
+From Australia, South African Airways has some good connections to Nairobi via Johannesburg, while Emirates, Etihad Airways and Qatar Airways also offer decent connections.
+Another option, with a potential bonus stopover, is from Perth to Mauritius and then direct to Nairobi with Air Mauritius.
+From New Zealand, Emirates via Dubai is your most obvious bet, but Air New Zealand and Qantas can get you to Kenya in combination with other airlines, such as South African from Johannesburg.
+Another option, with a potential bonus stopover, is Australia or New Zealand to Mauritius, followed by a direct flight to Nairobi, all on Air Mauritius.

 Except for the Christmas period, when you will have to pay more, fares to Kenya from Australia and New Zealand are generally not seasonal.
 The lowest-priced return tickets bought from a discount agent or direct from the airline cost around Aus$2000–3500 from Australia or NZ$2400–4000 from New Zealand.